Furikuda/bork/docs/deployment/hosting-repositories.rst

 and are thus an additional layer of security and safety for both the provider and the users.

-For example, if a user manages to breach ``borg serve`` then she can only damage her own data (assuming that the system does not have further vulnerabilities).
+For example, if a user manages to breach ``bork serve`` then she can only damage her own data (assuming that the system does not have further vulnerabilities).